michaelkremenetsky/Refeed/README.md

 # Refeed
-[refeedreader.com](https://refeedreader.com/ "https://refeedreader.com") is an open source RSS Reader.
+[Refeed Reader](https://refeedreader.com/) is an open source RSS Reader.
 With Refeed, you can easily organize and read your favorite websites, blogs, and news sources in one place, saving you time and effort in staying up-to-date with the content that matters most to you.

 <a href="https://refeedreader.com">
   <div align="center">